 X-VPN Review (2020 Update)

-X-VPN is an exciting young VPN that has been generating a lot of hype lately.
+X-VPN is an exciting VPN that has been getting a lot of publicity lately.

 On paper, it has everything you would look for in a VPN.

 The service promises fast and stable speeds, multiple advanced encryption protocols, and seamless access to restricted sites like Netflix and iPlayer.

 We will find out in this in-depth X-VPN review.

 |Torrent and P2P allowed||Yes|

 I have examined X-VPN as per the following criteria: